Release Date: September 27, 2013

 “The National Gallery of Art is thrilled to be the beneficiary of Ms. Dwan’s seminal collection,” said Earl A. Powell III, director, National Gallery of Art.
 “The pledge will significantly strengthen our holdings of art from the 1960s and 1970s, and it builds on the generous legacy of gifts of modern art to the Gallery, in the same manner as the Robert and Jane Meyerhoff and Dorothy and Herbert Vogel collections.
 These iconic works will add to the story of contemporary art that our nation’s museum is able to tell.”

-Dwan’s promised bequest will enrich a number of collection areas, including postwar abstraction, nouveau réalisme, minimalism, and land art, with “seminal examples of works by the leading artists associated with these tendencies,” said James Meyer, associate curator of modern art and curator of From Los Angeles to New York: The Dwan Gallery 1959–1971.
+Dwan’s promised bequest will enrich a number of collection areas, including postwar abstraction, nouveau réalisme, minimalism, and land art, with “seminal examples of works by the leading artists associated with these tendencies,” said James Meyer, associate curator of modern art and curator of Los Angeles to New York: Dwan Gallery, 1959–1971.
 “Among the many strengths of the collection is its remarkable holding of works by Robert Smithson, one of the great figures of land art and one of the most influential artists of the last half-century.
 In addition to three major sculptures, the Gallery will receive unique photocollages, 24 drawings, and the prints of Smithson’s film Spiral Jetty, which Dwan sponsored—establishing the Gallery as a key repository for the artist’s work.”

 Additionally, the Dwan bequest will include five paintings by Yves Klein—the Gallery’s first acquisition of works by Klein, a leading member of the nouveau réalistes—as well as paintings by Ad Reinhardt and Agnes Martin; and sculptures by such minimalist artists as Carl Andre, Dan Flavin, Sol LeWitt, Robert Morris, and Fred Sandback.